MyTooliT/ICOc/Documentation/Introduction.md

 **Notes**:

 - In theory you can also use ICOc in Windows 11.
 However, we did not test the software on this operating system.
-- The test suite (which uses a CAN class based on [python-can](https://python-can.readthedocs.io)) also works on Linux.
+- The test suite (which uses a CAN class based on [python-can](https://python-can.readthedocs.io)) also works on Linux and macOS.
 The ICOc measurement software does [**not**](https://github.com/MyTooliT/ICOc/issues/4).
 For more information on how to use (parts of) the ICOc software on Linux, please take a look [here](#introduction:section:pcan-driver:linux).

 For more information about other required software components, please read the subsection [“Software”](#section:software) in this document.